yochaigal/cairn/resources/monsters/banshee.md

 - Incorporeal spirits that linger long after death to haunt the living.
 - Unharmed by cold, heat, or the elements.
 Iron weapon damage is _Enhanced_.
-- **Wail**: Anyone in earshot must makes a WIL save or be fall unconscious.
+- **Wail**: Anyone in earshot must make a WIL save or fall unconscious.